Kharijites: Other doctrines

 Some of the Kharijites rejected the punishment of adultery with stoning, which is prescribed in other Islamic legal schools.
-Although the Qur'an does not prescribe this penalty, Muslims of other sects hold that such a verse existed in the Qur'an, which was then abrogated.
+Although the Qur'an does not prescribe this penalty, Muslims of other sects hold that such a verse existed in the Qur'an, which was then abrogated from recitation, but not from practice.
 A hadith is ascribed to Umar, asserting the existence of this verse in the Qur'an.
 These Kharijites rejected the authenticity of such a verse.
 The heresiographer al-Ash'ari attributed this position to the Azariqa, who held a strict scripturalist position in legal matters (i.e. following only the Qur'an and rejecting commonly held views if they had no Qur'anic basis), and thus also refused to enforce legal punishment on slanderers when the slander was targeted at a male.
 The Azariqa instituted the practice of testing the faith of new recruits (mihna), which is said to have involved giving them a prisoner to kill.
 It was either an occasional practice, as held by Watt, or a later distortion by the heresiographers, as held by Lewinstein.
 One of the Kharijite groups also refused to recognize the sura (Qur'anic chapter) of Yusuf as being an original part of the Qur'an, for they considered its content to be worldly and frivolous.